jbenson4/Wiki_Map/README.md

 WikiMap
 =========

 WikiMap is an app to create custom maps and share them with others.
-It was built with EJS, Express, and PostgreSQL.
+It was built with EJS, Express, PostgreSQL, and the Google Maps API.

 ## Features
 - Create a profile page with a description and picture of yourself with all of your maps available to see